bookofproofs/bookofproofs.github.io/_sources/history/19th-century/betti.md

 * This, of course, was the school at which Betti had studied.
 * During these years when Betti was a secondary school teacher, he was undertaking research with Mossotti as his advisor.
 * Betti explains his ideas about research to Mossotti, in particular he was working to give satisfactory proofs of many propositions which Galois had simply stated without giving any proof.
-* In fact Betti became the first to publish observations and demonstrations on Galois theory with his papers of 1851-1852.
+* Betti became the first to publish observations and demonstrations on Galois theory with his papers of 1851-1852.
 * We should note, however, that these are not Betti's first publications for he had published the paper on mathematical physics Sopra la determinazione analitica dell'efflusso dei liquidi per una piccolissima apertura Ⓣ(On the analytical determination of the flow of fluids through a very small opening) in 1850.
 * Betti was appointed as professor of higher algebra at the University of Pisa in 1857.
 * In particular in Göttingen Betti met and became friendly with Riemann.